 Of all the people who have suicidal thoughts, about 30% attempt suicide, a number that highlights how crucial it is to take suicidal thoughts seriously.
-Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia, understands the urgent need to treat suicidal thoughts.
+Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia and Washington, D.C., understands the urgent need to treat suicidal thoughts.
 Yet most conventional medications take between two and eight weeks to take effect, if they help at all.
 Dr. Oliver offers hope for quick improvement of suicidal thoughts with ketamine infusion therapy.
 If you have suicidal thoughts, don’t hesitate to call one of the offices or make an appointment online.

 Suicidal thoughts range from having a passing idea that you want to die, to frequently thinking about suicide and creating a plan to commit suicide.